danilobellini/audiolazy/README.rst

 - MatPlotLib: needed for all default plotting, like in LinearFilter.plot method and several examples
 - wxPython: used by one example with GUI
+- Music21: Bach chorals from its corpora, used in a synthesis and play example

 Getting started